The-MZ/NativeUI-Example/README.md

 # NativeUI-Example
 This is an example code for a NativeUI mod menu for GTA5.
 You can use this to create your own menu.
+It's a small part of code from my own mod menu (Atomic SP Beta).

 It has some basic features built in to show you how to add them.

+Requirements:

+- Basic knowledge of C#

+- Know how to work with Visual Studio

+- Visual Studio 2019 or higher

+- NativeUI

+- ScriptHookVDotNet 3 (Version 3.1.0 is recommended)

+To-do:

+- Add NativeUI.dll & ScriptHookVDotNet 3.dll to the references!!!
+Else the menu wan't be able to compile!
+  If you don't know how to do this than you are at the wrong place.
+It's the simpliest step of all!
+  Search for it on the internet if you don't know how to do this!

+- Change the menu name to whatever you like and don't forget to change the dev name!

+- Change the numbers in the menu that tell you what feature you have selected of an amount of features.
+  They aren't correct because I just cut some code of the Atomic SP Beta menu and put it in the example.
+  They look like this: "1/5".
+You can't miss them, they are next to the name of the feature and will appear at the bottom of the menu when a feature is selected!